-Dat e Scho ol Distric ct/Agency Requesting Approval University Program Coordinator Directions: Please indicate whether the school district/a gency meets each of the following requirements: Yes No nensive program of school psychological services that sperience for the intern across age ranges, ces, and service delivery models?
-Yes No rehensive special education program and system of that the intern will be knowledgeable about the full Yes No e the intern and field-based supervisor release time to internship as well as those necessary to promote Yes No · orking relationship with representative community an understanding of and skills in school-community Yes No one more full-time school psychologist than the district so as to insure the intern's exposure to al strengths in service delivery?
-Yes No comprehensive interventions for studer prevention-related activities as a signification evidenced in the following: • Evidence-based practices for the pre- mmitment to (a) planning, delivering, and evaluating atts at risk, and (b) including interns in intervention and cant proportion of their assigned activities, as ovision of academic, social-emotional, or behavioral within an MTSS framework for children at risk, prior to exted disabilities; ams engaged in data-based decision making regarding I needs with an intervention and prevention focus.
+Dat e Scho School District/Agency Requesting Approval University Program Coordinator Directions: Please indicate whether the school district/a agency meets each of the following requirements Yes No hensive program of school psychological services that experience for the intern across age ranges, ces, and service delivery models?
+Yes No Does the internship site provide a comprehensive special education program and system of pupil personnel services so as to insure that the intern will be knowledgeable about the full range of available service?
+Yes No Does the internship site agree to provide the intern and field-based supervisor release time to attend conferences associated with the internship as well as those necessary to promote continuous professional development?
+Yes No Does the internship site have a good working relationship with representative community agencies so that the intern will acquire an understanding of and skills in school-community collaboration?
+Yes No one more full-time school psychologist than the district/agency so as to insure the intern's exposure to al strengths in service delivery?
+Yes No comprehensive interventions for stude prevention-related activities as a signification evidenced in the following: • Evidence-based practices for the preventions of the prevention of the prev mmitment to (a) planning, delivering, and evaluating ints at risk, and (b) including interns in intervention and cant proportion of their assigned activities, as evision of academic, social-emotional, or behavioral within an MTSS framework for children at risk, prior to ected disabilities; · · · · · · eams engaged in data-based decision making regarding I needs with an intervention and prevention focus.